 Nevertheless, you could use the case study in the next section as an example of how to triple the income for the average realtor.

 However, the stretch goal may also be pretty easy.
-How so?

 If you already had a monthly budget for paid lead generation of $2,000 and more, additional time, and a vast database available for “free” outbound lead generation.